 - Remove the paste and set aside.

-- Next prepare the crust by putting the sunflower seeds, coconut flakes, ¼ tsp of Celtic Sea Salt, ½ tsp of cinnamon, 1 tbsp of coconut oil and 1 tbsp of the fig spread in the food processor and pulse for 2 minutes.
+- Next prepare the crust by putting the sunflower seeds, coconut flakes, ¼ teaspoon of sea salt, ½ teaspoon of cinnamon, 1 Tablespoon of coconut oil and 1 Tablespoon of the fig spread in the food processor and pulse for 2 minutes.
 You do not want a nut butter just a rough crumble.
 Put 1 spoonful of the crust in each cupcake paper.

 - To prepare the cheesecake combine the cream cheese, eggs and vanilla and mix with a hand blender until smooth.
 Add in the grapefruit syrup and the 2 tablespoons of maple syrup blend for 1 more minute.
 Next fold in 1 cup of the fig paste.

-- Pour the mixture into the individual cupcake papers and place in the oven at 350 degrees for 30 – 35 minutes.
+- Pour the mixture into the individual cupcake papers and place in the oven at 350 degrees for 30 - 35 minutes.
 The centers should still be wobbly.
-Chill overnight and garnish with one teaspoon of fig spread and a sliver of grapefruit.
+Chill for at least 6 hours and garnish with one teaspoon of fig spread and a sliver of grapefruit.

 © 2011-2012, A Girl Worth Saving.
 Feel free to pin my posts but do not repost my full recipe on your blog, Tumblr, or any other website.